dineshsnkumar/microservice-goflights/README.md

 - It uses H2 and MySQL databases
 - Spring Cloud Config along with RabbitMQ is used to manage configurations related to microservices in local, QA and PROD env
 - Eureka is used for service discovery and registration
+- Spring Cloud Gateway is used as an edge server
 - RabbitMQ is used for pub/sub and Kafka for event streaming to send notifications to users
 - Docker compose is used to build the env